What An 8 lb. Baby & Cross Country Ski Racing Have in Common

 Prove It… To Get Your Spot

 It’s not about how you think you’ll do.
 It’s what you’ve actually done!
 If you’re serious and want to ratchet up your competitive stance, there are certain qualifying events the American Birkebeiner will consider as part of your race history, spanning the last three seasons.
 Why should you care about the wave you are placed in?
 Simple.
 The earlier your wave, the less congestion you’ll encounter.
-And even more important than that – The better the course conditions you’ll have.
+And even more important than that – the better the course conditions you’ll have.
 If you’re a Nordic skier, you know course conditions matter.
 Let’s qualify!
 Here are several interesting options to consider.

 Best Nordic Skiing Events Canadian Birkebiener